v-rajagt/IntuneDocs/intune/protect/certificates-imported-pfx-configure.md

 ## Download, install, and configure the PFX Certificate Connector for Microsoft Intune

-1. In the [Intune](https://go.microsoft.com/fwlink/?linkid=2090973) portal, select **Device configuration** > **Certification Connectors** > **Add**
+1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).

+2. Select **Tenant administration** > **Connectors and tokens** > **Certificate connectors** > **Add**.

    ![PFX Certificate Connector for Microsoft Intune download](./media/certificates-imported-pfx-configure/download-imported-pfxconnector.png)

-2. Follow the guidance to download the *PFX Certificate Connector for Microsoft Intune* to a location that's accessible from the server where you're going to install the connector.
+3. Follow the guidance to download the *PFX Certificate Connector for Microsoft Intune* to a location that's accessible from the server where you're going to install the connector.

-3. After the download completes, sign in to the server and run the installer (PfxCertificateConnectorBootstrapper.exe).
+4. After the download completes, sign in to the server and run the installer (PfxCertificateConnectorBootstrapper.exe).
    - When you accept the default installation location, the connector installs to `Program Files\Microsoft Intune\PFXCertificateConnector`.
    - The connector service runs under the local system account.
 If a proxy is required for internet access, confirm that the local service account can access the proxy settings on the server.

-4. The PFX Certificate Connector for Microsoft Intune opens the **Enrollment** tab after installation.
+5. The PFX Certificate Connector for Microsoft Intune opens the **Enrollment** tab after installation.
 To enable the connection to Intune, **Sign In**, and enter an account with Azure global administrator or Intune administrator permissions.

    > [!WARNING]
    > By default, in Windows Server **IE Enhanced Security Configuration** is set to **On** which can cause issues with the sign-in to Office 365.

-5. Close the window.
+6. Close the window.

-6. In the Intune portal, go back to **Device Configuration** > **Certification Connectors**.
-In a few moments, a green check mark appears and the **Connection status** is **Active**.
+7. In the Microsoft Endpoint Manager Admin Center, go back to **Tenant administration** > **Connectors and tokens** > **Certificate connectors**.
+In a few moments, a green check mark appears and the connection status updates.
 The connector server can now communicate with Intune.

 ## Import PFX Certificates to Intune